jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostUploadsApi.md

 );

-final uploadId = uploadId_example; // String | The ID of the upload session the data belongs to.
+final String uploadId = 'uploadId_example'; // String | The ID of the upload session the data belongs to.

 try {
   final result = await client.uploads.uploadData(uploadId);